 I like to use this triangle to demonstrate the balance of VIF (Volume, Intensity, and Frequency).

 So let’s assume the frequency has already been determined as 4 days with the training days on Monday, Tuesday, Thursday, Friday as this client would like to have the weekends off.
-The overall goal is getting stronger with the hopes of doing a powerlifting competition so the exercises will be geared towards the powerlifting movements.
+The overall goal is to get stronger with the hopes of doing a powerlifting competition so the exercises will be geared towards the powerlifting movements.

 If we use the VIF triangle, we have already determined one of the edges (frequency) as it is based on their schedule.

 The next one I would choose in this case is intensity because the goal here is to build strength with the hopes of competing one day but not in the immediate future.
 So with intensity, let’s start with reps.
 We want to stay in the strength range of 1-8 reps, but we can stay on the middle to the higher end of this range as there are no immediate plans of competing.
 If there were immediate plans, we may look at moving the training routine days to Monday, Wednesday, Friday, Saturday.
-This would give more time to recover between training sessions as the intensity (how much weight being lifted) would be higher and the reps would be lower for the specificity of the sport.
+This would give more time to recover between training sessions as the intensity (how much weight is being lifted) would be higher and the reps would be lower for the specificity of the sport.

 So let’s continue with our example and look at leg day that we have planned for Monday.
 Let’s specifically look at the squat.
 We are going to work on sets of 6 as we are staying in the middle to upper range of the strength reps.
-If we use the chart from earlier, 6 reps is the equivalent to 85% of your one rep max.
-So simply plug in your 85% of your one rep max to determine how much weight you should use in that set and you can determine the last piece which is the volume.
+If we use the chart from earlier, 6 reps are the equivalent to 85% of your one rep max.
+So simply plug in 85% of your one rep max to determine how much weight you should use in that set and you can determine the last piece which is the volume.

 Volume = Reps X Weight